jwanzie/Webscraping-with-Python/readme.md

 ### Overview
 This project demonstartes how to collect data from a website using Python.
-I used the `requests` library to retrieve HTML content, `BeautifulSoup` to parse and extract the required elements and `panadas` to organize the data into a clean, reusable format.
+I used the `requests` library to retrieve HTML content, `BeautifulSoup` to parse and extract the required elements and `pandas` to organize the data into a clean, reusable format.

 ### Objective
 Extract relevant information from a web page, in this case, list of companies by revenue from wikipedia and stored into a CSV file for analysis.